Rakhshan7070/Dubai_builds_by_Rakhshan/README.md

 # Dubai_builds_by_Rakhshan
-Custom ROMs Motorola Moto Edge 30, mostly based on Lineage's Sources....
+Custom ROMs for Motorola Moto Edge 30, Based on lineage Kernel if not specially mentioned in releases.